 Coba is a bit remote from the coast and not as famous as other Mayan sites in the Yucatan peninsula.
 Which is why you will enjoy it even more, without huge crowds and souvenir vendors!
 Probably it is also the reason why you are still allowed to climb on the Nohoch Mul pyramid, the main temple in Coba.
 42 meters in height, this is one of the tallest Mayan pyramids.

 It is quite an adventure to climb the 130 stairs to reach the top, very steep and slippery from thousands of people that climbed them over time.
 Even if it sounds strange, the way back down is even more challenging, due to the inclination.

 But do not worry, the view is totally worth the intense workout.
 The site is surrounded by jungle and lakes, offering a stunning panorama.
 Some even say there still are ruins hidden in the lush vegetation, not yet fully explored.
 Just make sure you have plenty of water with you, the sun seems to burn even more on the top of the pyramid.

-Coba ruins are spread on quite a big site.
+The Coba ruins are spread over quite a big site.
 You can walk through the jungle from one complex to another, but it is better to take a bike or a tricycle taxi.
 You’ll enjoy it much more and you’ll preserve your energy for the pyramid.

-Find Peace Among Nature at the Laguna de Catemaco
+24. Find Peace Among Nature at the Laguna de Catemaco, Veracruz